mtth/kit/README.rst

 configuration option and also enter authorized emails in the ``AUTHORIZED_EMAILS`` option.
 Then, use the ``login_required`` decorator from Flask-Login_ to protect your views (cf. the docs for examples and a tutorial).
+The callback URL you should authorize is http://your.domain:port/oauth2callback.

 Utilities